codepr/codepr.github.io/_posts/2019-03-08-sol-mqtt-broker-p5.md

       in a trivial manner thanks to the nature of the trie struct
     - Add to session in case of `clean_session` false, still need some implementation here through
-- Answer with a `SUBACK`
+- Answer with a SUBACK

-Nothing special for the `UNSUBSCRIBE` command, remove the client from the specified topic and answer with an `UNSUBACK`:
+Nothing special for the UNSUBSCRIBE command, remove the client from the specified topic and answer with an UNSUBACK:

 **src/server.c**